-For full-time employees who were applicable under the defined benefit plan before June 30, 2005, they had either left the Company or settled their service years in 2022.
-Therefore, the remaining balance of the Labor Pension Reserve was cleared in 2022, and the amount of \$3,000 thousand was returned and settled on December 5, 2022.
+For those employees who joined the Company before June 30, 2005 and were covered by the defined benefit plan, all of them had either left the Company or had their seniority settled in 2022.
+Therefore, on December 5, 2022, the Company completed the process of refunding the remaining balance of the Labor Pension Reserve, and received \$3,000 thousand from the reserve.